cmugpi/cmugpi.github.io/syllabus/index.md

 ## Extratations

-While we'll try to cover as much as we can in class, there's tons of cool, more complex, topics we simply won't have time to cover in class.
+While we'll try to cover as much as we can in class, there's tons of cool, more complex, topics we simply won't have time to cover.
 For those who are interested in taking their knowledge of the command line further, we'll hold a number of optional workshops called "extratations" (a portmanteau of "extra" and "recitation").